Saturday, January 22, 2011

 “Let’s get our guns into action,” Mike suddenly said.
 I had been waiting for this.
 Heaven knew what we were going to do but we would try.
 Action, although unsuccessful, is not as enervating as mere waiting and watching.
 We dashed back, stopping to take cover for a few minutes when an aeroplane paid us too close attention.
 We had not found the wreck of the other ‘plane.

 At the gun-position ammunition had just arrived but we still only had time-fuses and could only fire shrapnel.
 The boys jumped to the guns.
 Messages were coming over the air.
 Yarda had fallen to the enemy.
 The 65’s had run out of ammunition.
 Rosh Pinah was threatened.
 If the tanks cut the road, they would cut off the whole of Upper Galilee.
 That seemed to be their plan.
-Mike, Mockie, a few others and I climbed the hill atop the command-post and watched the tanks.
+Mike, Mockie [Shachat], a few others and I climbed the hill atop the command-post and watched the tanks.
 They were moving in the direction of Rosh Pinah.
 Orders were relayed down the hill to the command-post and to the guns.
 Mike was determined but cool.

 “We have to pray that we miss the tanks.
 If we hit them, they will know that we can do them no damage and they will continue.”